Y0L042/ecs.h/README.md

 *"Built for your old thinkpad."*

 No C++, no queries, no tags, no graphs, no relationships.
 Just determinstic static array access.
-It almost matches the speed of direct array access, meaning there is essentially 0 overhead.
+Almost indistinguishable from direct array access, meaning there is essentially 0 overhead.

 ## Features